What are swallowing problems?

 - Liquidized foods.
-These foods have been blended smooth but are not as thick as pureed foods.
-Your child can drink them from a cup.
+These are foods that have been blended smooth but are not as thick as pureed foods.
+You can drink them from a cup.

-- Thicken the liquids your child drinks.
-The doctor or speech therapist will tell you what kind of thickener to use and how thick to make the liquids.
+- Thicken the liquids you drink.
+Your doctor or speech therapist will tell you what kind of thickener to use and how thick to make the liquids.

 - Slightly thick liquids.
 These are thicker than water but can flow through a straw.